MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 >
 >

-In the following walkthroughs, we check all properties in the **When a new email arrives** trigger.
+In the following walkthroughs, we check all properties in the **when a new email arrives (V3)** trigger.
 Learn more by visiting the [frequently asked billing questions](billing-questions.md#what-counts-as-a-run) and the [pricing](https://ms.flow.microsoft.com/pricing/) page.

 ## Prerequisites
 * An account with access to [Power Automate](https://flow.microsoft.com)